The 77 Best Gifts for Dads That He’ll Actually Use (And Won’t Abandon in the Garage)

 For the cyclist

-When there’s snow on the ground, he’s probably not going on his usual 20-mile bike ride.
+Once April showers make an appearance, he’s probably not going on his usual 20-mile bike ride.
 But thanks to this indoor spin bike, he can still enjoy the familiar feeling of his feet pushing the pedals.
-With a $39/month membership, he’ll get unlimited access to Echelon’s library of live and on-demand guided rides to keep him in shape for the spring.
+With a $39/month membership, he’ll get unlimited access to Echelon’s library of live and on-demand guided rides to keep him in shape.

 17. Annual State Park Admission Pass